 State the topic of your project clearly and at the start.

 Agreed.
-Action complete: We have stated the topic on the cover page, in the executive summary, and in [Section 1] of the present report.
+Action complete: We have stated the topic on the cover page, in the executive summary, and in Section 1 of the present report.

 Identify your Storytelling with Data section more clearly.
 It seemed to be missing or perhaps blended with other sections.

 Understood.
 In our enthusiasm to use the inverted pyramid storytelling structure, we perhaps deemphasised our Storytelling with Data component by splitting it between the web tool demonstration and an integrated part of the Making the Data Confess section.
-Action complete: We have included a distinct section for Storytelling with Data [Section 5] in the present report.
+Action complete: We have included a more distinct storytelling in Section 4.1 in the present report.

 Adherence to project pitch